 6.1 Complete these sentences in your own words.

 Q 1) It was not something new that the writer was looking for a house because…….

 Q 2) The writer was delighted and surprised because…….

 Q 3) He walked with a sense of pride because…….

 Q 4) The postman had a look of fear on his face because……..

 Q 5) There has been no peace or quiet in that house because………

-Read the following passage carefully and answer the given questions (8 Marks)
+Read the following comprehension passage for the Class 8 exam carefully and answer the given questions.
+(8 Marks)